josephsamela/yeelight-extras/README.md

 * Connecting to bulbs by name instead of ip address.
 * Setting colors using RGB *and* hexidecimal interchangably.
 * Start flows by name (instead of passing flow object).
+* The ability to create a "Scene" where each bulb runs a unique flow.

-I wrote this package `yeelight-extras` that extends the official library and adds in these extra features.
+I wrote this package `yeelight-extras` that extends the official library adding in these extra features.
 Here's an example of how easy it is to control lights with my library.

 ```python
 from yeelight_extras import Bulb, Group